-Many other ratios and KPIs relate to the movement of inventory, such as order accuracy, fulfilment cycle time, on-time delivery and cost per order.
-With respect to your business model, embrace the optimal combination of ratios and KPIs to analyse.
+Many other ratios and KPIs relate to the movement of inventory, such as order accuracy, fulfillment cycle time, on-time delivery and cost per order.
+With respect to your business model, embrace the optimal combination of ratios and KPIs to analyze.
 Work with your accounting and order management system so you can easily extract the key data required to calculate this information.

 Monitoring and understanding key inventory ratios can enhance the overall inventory management of the business, and improve performance, cash flow and profitability.